Yeeldx/yeeldbox-devdocs/docs/developers/v2/DEPLOYMENT.md

 A global setting check against deviations in reported profit and losses within a safe interval.
 Any report/harvest that falls outside this global safe interval will report.

-If a harvest/report revert transaction is detected on-chain, manual intervention is required to debug and accept the transaction into the vaults accounting.
+If a harvest/report revert transaction is detected on-chain, manual intervention is required to debug and accept the transaction into the YeeldBoxes accounting.
 This should be done after proper validation by the strategist's multi-sig and Core Devs group.

 Disabling health checks is meant to be a one-time special event using the following steps: